Cosmetic Dentistry in Maple Valley

 Dentures have been around for hundreds of years and have been a dependable way to replace your teeth.
 Dentures are continuously being improved and are more comfortable than ever before.
 They can be tailored and customized to your specific situation.

 You may have no natural teeth left due to varying circumstances.
-A full denture can be used to replace a full arch of teeth on your jaw either on top, bottom or both.
+A full denture can be used to replace a full arch of teeth on the upper, lower, or both arches.
 Your full dentures will consist of a combination of gum colored acrylic and artificial teeth.

 You may have some teeth left, and they might be near each other or in different locations.
 Your dentist might recommend partial dentures.
 Similar to full dentures they will consist of artificial teeth on an acrylic base but will also have a metal frame or claps to attach to your remaining teeth.